BIJOU STANDARD POODLES

 What behaviour is GOOD before punishing them for what is bad.

-PRAISE only when the toy is in their mouth...not when they drop it or do nothing deserving (I praised wrongly a few times)
+PRAISE only when the toy is in their mouth...not when they drop it or do nothing deserving

-puppy is calm and receptive and not wishing to play or you will get nipped.
+and puppy is calm and receptive and not wishing to play or you will get nipped.

-when they bite you, you can disipline and then put the toy in their mouths and praise when they hold the toy...
+You can can disipline and then put the toy in their mouths and praise when they hold the toy...

 Another idea is when puppy bites you can grab scruff of sides of puppies head, firm shake and a LOUD, Growl say "NO BITE"